 Coyote Brush

-This evergreen shrub is excellent for stabilizing slopes and is also fire retardant.
-Depending on their exposure to winds, they can grow low to the ground or mound up to 12’ high.
+This evergreen, fire retardant shrub is excellent for stabilizing slopes.
+Depending on winds, they grow low to the ground or mound up to 12’ high.
 This plant is an excellent solution for hillsides with poor soil conditions.

 Desert Mallow

-These small, rapidly-growing shrubs are very drought-hardy and sport bright orange perennial flowers blooms on stalks.
-Keep them trimmed to shape for ornamental use or let them spread for a bigger statement.
-Desert mallows do well in dry, rocky soils.
+These small, rapidly growing shrubs are very drought-hardy and sport bright orange perennial blooms.
+These flowers do well in dry, rocky soils.

 Grasses and Ground Cover